A topic from the subject of Kinetics in Chemistry.

 • Ensure that the solutions are well-mixed before adding the iodine solution.

-• Use a consistent stirring speed for all the experiments to minimize the effect of stirring on the reaction rate.
+• Use a consistent stirring speed for all experiments to minimize the effect of stirring on the reaction rate.

 Significance: